India's older refineries to face survival test on diesel deregulation

 By comparison, the Indian benchmark stock index is up just 25 percent.

 State-run refiners, however, have served the government’s social agenda in past expansions.
-And protected by subsidies, the refiners focused on building their network of retail outlets rather than on upgrading and modernizing.
+And protected by subsidies, the refiners focused on building their network of retail outlets rather than on upgrading and modernising.

 The government estimates state refineries need a hefty $13 billion of investments to upgrade facilities and produce cleaner fuels.